 Since the 1900s, Peter Brooke-Ball has exhibited his contemporary sculptures in galleries, fairs and sculpture gardens mostly in the United Kingdom.
 His works are part of private collections throughout the world as well as public collections such as those of the Museo Municipal de Orense (Spain) and the Taunton and Somerset NHS Trust Musgrove Park Hospital (United Kingdom).
 His work was featured in a BBC documentary in 2016.
 Since 2007, the artist has been a member of the Royal Society of Sculptors (MRSS), an English organisation that promotes excellence in sculpture.

-- Stone sculptures
+- Wood sculptures

 Bound Heart2,500 €